-Earlier this year, the Commission published a Safety Alert regarding bicycle handle bars-warning consumers to inspect their bicycle handlebars for sharp, exposed metal ends, which can pose a serious impalement hazard.
+In 2020, the CPSC published a Safety Alert regarding bicycle handlebars warning consumers to inspect their bicycle handlebars for sharp, exposed metal ends, which can pose a serious impalement hazard.
 At least six impalement deaths and 2,000 emergency room visits between 2000 and 2019 are linked to bicycle handlebars, according to the alert.
-Plastic or rubber grips on the ends of bicycle handlebars can prevent those injuries and CPSC's regulation requires handlebar ends to be capped or otherwise covered.
+Plastic or rubber grips on the ends of bicycle handlebars can prevent those injuries and the CPSC's regulation requires handlebar ends to be capped or otherwise covered.